CLOSING DATE: Open until filled

 FCHS provides equal employment opportunity regardless of race, religion, color, sex, sexual orientation, marital status, national origin, age, or disability as defined by federal and state law in our relationship with applicants for employment, employees of FCHS, and the public.

-- Participate in FCHS staff meetings and coordinate with FCHS PAT partner
+- Participate in all FCHS staff meetings

-- Treat participating clients with respect
+- Treat participating clients with dignity and respect

 - Collaborate with community partners to enhance services for participating clients